HOW DO I FIND OUT ABOUT ACCESS FACILITIES AT THE THEATRE?

 Tickets for the Theatreland parking scheme can be validated within the Lyceum Theatre.
 This can be done in the foyer cloakroom.

-- DOES THE LION KING SCHEDULE AUTISM-FRIENDLY PERFORMANCES?
+- DOES THE LION KING SCHEDULE RELAXED PERFORMANCES?

 - ARE THERE ANY RESOURCES AVAILABLE TO HELP PREPARE FOR MY VISIT?

 Your security is of the utmost importance to us.
-To make sure your visit is as safe as possible, enhanced security measures are currently in place at the theatre.
+To make sure your visit is as safe as possible, security checks are in place at the theatre, including bag checks.

 As a result, it may take longer to get into the building.
-We therefore recommend you arrive in plenty of time to enable us to conduct bag checks.
+We therefore recommend you arrive in plenty of time.

 If you have any questions about your visit, please